aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 ## Try it Out

 First, let's create the table that will back the Employee Portal Service.
-We have made this easy for you by providing a target within the CLI.
+You have made this easy for you by providing a target within the CLI.

 <!-- !test program
 cd ./workshop/java/exercise-3